vuhailuyen1991/poolmanager/README.md

         - 200 if pool exists.
 Response  body is a json object contains the calculated value and the size of `poolValues` e.g. ``` {"count": 4, "value": 2 }```
         - 404 if pool does not exist
-        - 400 if request is malformed i.e. <poolId> / <percentile> is not a number
+        - 400 if request is malformed i.e. `poolId` or `percentile` is not a number

 # Installation
 - Install Java 8 and sbt.